-MONITORING
+INTEGRATED MONITORING

-The Louisiana Department of Education, LDOE, recognizes its duty as a state education agency to ensure statutory and regulatory requirements related to federal education programs are followed and program activities, supports, and services are achieving intended outcomes.
-The LDOE, Office of Statewide Monitoring, monitors the Individuals with Disabilities Education Act (IDEA), Part B programs.
-The LDOE's monitoring process is a model of Continuous Improvement Monitoring.
-The process includes a tiered system of ranking using a risk-based selection process, and more diverse, meaningful monitoring experiences.
+LDOE recognizes its duty to ensure statutory and regulatory requirements related to federal education programs are followed and program activities, supports, and services are achieving intended outcomes.
+LDOE's Office of Statewide Monitoring monitors the IDEA programs using a model of Continuous Improvement Monitoring.
+The model is a 3-prong cohesive model that includes: risk-based monitoring which now includes complaints, SPP/APR reporting, fiscal monitoring and the management of results at each level.
+Where our student centered monitoring occurs at the risk-based level, the process utilizes a tiered system of rank through the stakeholder approved risk-based selection process.
+This allows for a deeper dive into data, and more diverse, meaningful monitoring experiences.
 Through this process, LDOE can uncover the root cause for systemic issues of non-compliance.
 The risk-based process evaluates every school system every year for monitoring support.
-Risk indicators are determined through annual consultation with stakeholders, experts, and LDOE staff who lead the State's academic planning, accountability, and program support structures.
+Risk indicators are determined through annual consultation with stakeholders, experts, and LDOE staff who lead the State's academic, accountability, and program support structures.
 Factors considered during the monitoring selection process currently include a growth analysis component for subgroup performance on statewide assessments, graduate and dropout rates.
-Other factors considered during the monitoring selection process may include one or more of the following components: LEA Determinations, federally required compliance indicators, performance indicators, state complaints, fiscal audits, and/or other agency established goals and priorities such as those identified in the State Systemic Improvement Plan (SSIP).
+Other factors include: LEA Determinations, federally required compliance indicators, performance indicators, state complaints, fiscal audits, and/or other agency established goals and priorities such as those identified in the State Systemic Improvement Plan (SSIP).
 Results from the ranking process informs the level and type of monitoring which is most appropriate.